Signs of Gambling Addiction

 Halting gambling may lead to withdrawal.
 This withdrawal may not come in a form as physical as the body's withdrawal from a substance, but a gambler suffering from withdrawal may experience agitation and irritability when he or she tries to gamble less or quit gambling altogether.

 Pathological gamblers may also use gambling to escape from the world.
 They may be attempting to run away from their problems or to combat negative feelings of helplessness, guilt, anxiety, or depression.

 The gambling addict may also become a chaser of losses.
-In other words, when the gambler losses money, he or she returns the next day to try to gain it back or get even with the house.
+In other words, when the gambler loses money, he or she returns the next day to try to gain it back or get even with the house.

-You may have seen this sign of a gambling addiction.
+You may have seen this sign of gambling addiction.
 Gambling addiction can lead to lying to both family members and friends about how the gambler is getting the money to gamble and the amount of time he or she is spending gambling.

 Loss of Control